VIC-modules over noncommutative rings: Ordered VIC : definition and basic properties

-\paragraph{Ordered VIC, semisimple case.} From the above, it makes sense to define $\OVIC(R)$ to be the subcategory of $\VIC(R)$ whose objects are all the $R^n$ with $n \geq 1$ and whose morphisms $f\colon [R^n] \rightarrow [R^m]$ are all the $\VIC(R)$-morphisms $f = (f',f'')$ such that $f''$ is column-adapted.
+\paragraph{Ordered VIC, semisimple case.} By Lemma \ref{lemma:composecoladapted}, it makes sense to define $\OVIC(R)$ to be the subcategory of $\VIC(R)$ whose objects are all the $R^n$ with $n \geq 1$ and whose morphisms $f\colon [R^n] \rightarrow [R^m]$ are all the $\VIC(R)$-morphisms $f = (f',f'')$ such that $f''$ is column-adapted.
 Since the only column-adapted maps $R^n \rightarrow R^n$ are the identity, it follows that the identity is the only $\OVIC(R)$-endomorphism of $[R^n]$.
 In the next section, we will show how to generalize all of this to the case of Artinian $R$, and thus in particular to all finite $R$.